Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Main Theorems

 \section{Main Theorems}

-The previous two sections have looked at the minimal SNC models of very specific cases of hyperelliptic curves.
+The previous two sections looked at the minimal SNC models of specific cases of hyperelliptic curves.
 In this section, we state our main theorems in full generality.
-Theorem \ref{thm::structureofSNCmodel} gives the structure of the special fibre of the minimal SNC model of $C/K$, and Theorems \ref{thm::maincentral} and \ref{thm::chaindescription} give more explicit descriptions of the multiplicities and genera of the components appearing in the special fibre.
+Theorem \ref{thm::structureofSNCmodel} gives the structure of the special fibre of the minimal SNC model , and Theorems \ref{thm::maincentral} and \ref{thm::chaindescription} give more explicit descriptions of multiplicities and genera of components appearing in the special fibre.